d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 The training of neural networks is stochastic (e.g., weights are randomly initialized, mini-batches are randomly sampled), so that our observations will be noisy: $y \sim f(\mathbf{x}) + \epsilon$, where we assume that $\epsilon \sim N(0, \sigma)$.

 Faced with all these challenges, we usually try to identify a small set of well performing hyperparameter configurations quickly, instead of hitting the global optima exactly.
 However, due to large computational demands of most neural networks models, even this can take days or weeks of compute.
-We will explore in further sections :ref:`sec_mf_hpo`, how we can speed-up the optimization process by either distributing the search or using cheaper-to-evaluate approximations of the objective function.
+We will explore in Section :numref:`sec_mf_hpo`, how we can speed-up the optimization process by either distributing the search or using cheaper-to-evaluate approximations of the objective function.

 Now, since we would like to optimize the validation error, we need to add a function computing this quantity.